Brown-University-Library/atalanta-code/dev/README.md

 **5)  Set up some more folders to organize your project and help automate your workflow**
-* Create a folder that will hold all of your html, css/scss, js.
+* Create a folder that will hold all of your HTML, CSS/SCSS, JavaScript.
 I call it app, but you do you
 ```sh
 $ mkdir app
 ```
-*  The new folder, make folders for your css, scss, and js files
+*  In the new folder, make folders for your CSS, SCSS, and JavaScript files
 ```sh
 $ cd app
 $ mkdir css